Repository size

 • Introduced in GitLab 15.3, feature flags gitaly_revlist_for_repo_size and gitaly_catfile_repo_size for alternative repository size calculations.

-The Project overview page shows the size of all files in the repository.
-The size is updated every 15 minutes.
-The file size includes repository files, artifacts, and LFS.
+The Project overview page shows the size of all files in the repository, including repository files, artifacts, and LFS.
+This size is updated every 15 minutes.

 caution